300-276-Great Vocals

 Writer/Composer: Jonathan Cain (1983)

-Once again, for the second time, Journey’s entry appears, a modern Soft Rock / Pop classic.
-This defining song touches the heart, and at the moment of hesitation…when the music stops…and Steve sings…”Faithfully.”
+Once again, for the 2nd time, Journey’s entry appears, as modern, unforgettable, Soft Rock / Pop classic.
+This defining song touches the heart, and at the moment of hesitation…when the music stops…and Steve Perry eloquently delivers the chorus, “Oh, girl, you stand by me / I’m forever yours /"Faithfully,” we’re captivated.
 Again, the music arrangement is stellar.
-It has deservedly become one of the great power love ballads of the 20th century, loved and beloved—by fan. peer and musician alike.
-Again, Perry’s vocals soar to infinity, completely awash in sincerity, longing and honesty.
+It has deservedly become one of the great power love ballads of the 20th century, loved and beloved—by musician. peer and fan alike.
+Again, Perry’s vocals soar into infinity, completely awash in sincerity, longing and honesty.
 He convinces us that even a musician can definitely miss his family while touring on the road.
 With worldwide appeal…Hauntingly Beautiful and Emotional!

 279. PIECE BY PIECE (2015)